 Have a battle story of your own?
 I’d love to hear how you resolved the conflict!

 Thanks Nathan & Kate … wonderfully thoughtful post.
 Thanks for writing.
 Oh and for reading.
-I’d love to see y’all drop a comment for them down below. ~jb
+I’d love to see y’all drop a comment for them down below.
+For much more in our Kitchen Design category and/or for more thought provoking home improvement essays, please stick and click. ~jb

 All images via Houzz.com.